 Why do I want my music students to be familiar with classical music?

 Number one, classical music is generally more complex than the pop music of today.
-Kids love a simple meal of mac’n’ cheese, but we hope they will eventually develop a taste for a variety of great cuisine from around the world so they can enjoy more complex flavors and complete nutrition.
+Kids love a simple meal of mac’n’ cheese, but we hope they will eventually develop a taste for a variety of great cuisine from around the world and enjoy more complex flavors and complete nutrition.
 It’s the same with their musical diet.

 Classical Vs. Pop